davisjam/davisjam.github.io/_pages/research.md

    - I work with a [team of students](https://engineering.purdue.edu/VIP/teams/tensorflow) sponsored by Google's [TensorFlow Model Garden](https://blog.tensorflow.org/2020/03/introducing-model-garden-for-tensorflow-2.html) project.
      We are developing high-quality examples of machine learning software in TensorFlow, focused on problems in computer vision.

-This line of research has many applications.
+This line of research has many applications in the 21st century.
 For example, enabling reproducible, high-quality machine learning and computer vision software will be critical for efforts in national security and national defense.

 ### Node.js: Getting server-side event-driven programming right (*Inactive project*)